Keeping Up With the Basics of Global HR Policies

-A business that is looking to expand overseas or that already operate overseas often run into the dilemma of knowing and staying up to date on labor laws and human resource regulations.
+A business that is looking to expand overseas or that already operates overseas often runs into the dilemma of knowing and staying up to date on labor laws and human resource regulations.
 Operating in a new country often means there is a whole new set of regulations to follow.
 With the development of a connected world and technology, businesses of any size can easily tap into the global market while staying compliant with international HR laws and regulations.

 When businesses enter the global market, they will likely hire employees of different geographic and cultural backgrounds.
 It is extremely important that a business has the knowledge of a particular country’s labor laws and be able to adapt to these laws.
 For example, Europe requires a business to pay a value-added tax.
 Hiring non-naturalized citizens of your country might require them to apply for a work visa.
 This can become an issue if the business is under-educated with international laws.
 T avoid trouble it is important to keep your business well-informed and knowledgeable in the labor laws of the countries you are working in.

 2. Cultural Diversity

 Cultural diversity is one of the most disregarded issues of international HR regulations.
 To keep your company running smoothly you must be mindful of the cultural backgrounds of your employees, especially when you are hiring employees overseas.
 Remember that the culture in the US is different from the culture in Asian countries.
 What works in the UK might not be applicable in the US.
 Just like how you would adapt to a country’s labor laws, you should also be ready to adapt to its culture. traditions. and business ethics.
 For example, the Philippines has many holidays.
 If you plan on outsourcing your business to the Philippines, you should know that particular days are local holidays and that making employees work on local holidays would incur additional compensation.